SeeDayssam/autoweb.sh/README.md

-# autoweb.sh
+autoweb

-# this script automate some web hacking tools such as:
+this script automate some web hacking tools such as:

 assetfinder, amass, httprobe, subjack, nmap, waybackurls, gowitness